-2.1.
-System Architecture
+A. System Architecture

-There is a marked trend in proposed deployments of biomedical sensor networks towards interconnecting and integrating various types of devices such as wireless sensors, personal digital assistants (PDAs), smartphones, tablets, PC-class systems, online databases in the cloud, etc. Examples include CEA-Leti's CORMORAN [4] project for inter-network cooperation, location and navigation; the MobiHealth [16] and the WiserBAN project [3] targeting continuous patient monitoring and value-added healthcare; COLLAGE (Collaboration on Ageing) [6] and CuPiD [28]for assisted living and residential monitoring; and, in the domain of sports, the Sesame (SEnsing for Sport and Managed Exercise) [8] consortium that collects and processes real-time data from athletes.
+Recently proposed deployments of medical sensor networks are geared towards interconnecting and integrating various devices such as wireless sensors, personal digital assistants (PDAs), mobile phones, tablets, PC-class systems, online databases, etc. Examples include the MobiHealth [7] and UbiMon [8] projects targeting continuous patient monitoring and value-added healthcare.

 For our purposes, we consider a basic architecture depicted in Fig. 1, consisting of disparate devices and multiple access points.
 An at-home patient wears a wireless sensor device to read his blood pressure, ECG, etc. once per second.
-These readings are periodically communicated to a basestation i.e. a smartphone or PDA, that may incorporate a utility to view the physiological readings, and uploads the data stream over the Internet to a centralized health service in the cloud.
+These readings are periodically communicated to a basestation i.e. a mobile phone or PDA, that may incorporate a utility to view the physiological readings, and uploads the data stream over the Internet to a centralized database.
 Authorized personnel such as doctors and nurses access the database directly to diagnose and monitor patients.
-The data is also of interest to litigators for forensics, to investigate malpractice, and assign liabilities.
+The data is also of interest to litigators for forensics, investigate malpractice, and assign liabilities.
 Our aim is to secure this data from tampering throughout the network while allowing it to be easily viewed and authenticated.

-Figure 1: System Architecture
+Figure 1.
+System Architecture

-2.2.
-Operating Assumptions and Threat Model
+B. Operating Assumptions and Threat Model

 Sensor devices have severely limited computation, memory, and communication resources.
 The basestation device, however, need not be restricted in resources.
 Packets will be dropped over the wireless channel between sensor device and basestation.
-Studies have shown that packet loss is very unpredictable [30] for bodyworn devices, however, it is also generally low [19] in indoor environments ($1 \sim 3\%$ as per our experiments) due to the rich multipath.
+Studies have shown that packet loss is very unpredictable [5] for bodyworn devices, however, it is also generally low [6] in indoor environments (1 \sim 3% as per our experiments) due to the rich multipath.
 Our solution is specifically targeted for such low-loss environments.